medicals/FontAwesomeAndroid/README.md

 Based on "Font Awesome by Dave Gandy - http://fontawesome.io".

-**note latest update to font awesome 4.0 breaks previous namespace convention, all string are prefixed by fa_ instead of icon_
+Updated to include new fa- namespace instead of icon- namespace to mirror fontawesome.io changes at 4.0

 How to include
 ----------